intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/03-Tag_Searches.md

     - 0.33333333333361187 @ 2020-09-18T09:59:25.0000000Z [Bad Quality]
 ```

-Note that the URIs for the `ITagSearch` and `ITagInfo` interfaces have been added to our adapter's feature set.
+Note that the URIs for the `ITagSearch` and `ITagInfo` interfaces have been added to our adapter's feature set, even though we did not explicitly implement these interfaces on our adapter class!

 ## Next Steps